rishabhkabra/personal-website-netlify/content/authors/admin/_index.md

     - course: MSc in Applied Statistics
       institution: University of Oxford
       year: 2015
-    - course: BS in Computer Science (Minor: Mathematics)
+    - course: BS in Computer Science (Minor in Mathematics)
       institution: Massachusetts Institute of Technology
       year: 2014